tjtanjin/react-chatbotify-docs/docs/introduction/overview.md

 These features, **along with many others**, empower developers to create highly interactive and personalized chatbot experiences tailored to their specific application requirements.

-In the next section, we'll learn about the core concept of [**conversations**](/docs/concepts/conversations), which determines the interactions between your users and your chatbot!
+Now that you've a rough idea on what the chatbot can do, we'll learn about the core concept of [**conversations**](/docs/concepts/conversations), which determines the interactions between your users and your chatbot!